 Associate degree-seeking students: Percentage of first-time full-time associate degree-seeking students earning any formal award (certificate, associate) within three years—Title IV degree-granting institutions.

-Fall headcount by domicile of new undergraduates, State Council of Higher Education for Virginia, E12 Report.
+State Council of Higher Education for Virginia (SCHEV):

 See the Data Sources and Updates Calendar for a detailed list of the data resources used for indicator measures on Virginia Performs.